-The Ethnographic Museum - Luigi Cocco Collection is located in the historic center of the city of Cagliari.
-The Museum has a collection of works of art and handicraft.
-The museum was named after Luigi Cocco magistrate who throughout his life has amassed a large collection of works of art of tradition and Sardinian.
-Cocco began his collection in his home town of Villasor, then moved across the Island.
-This activity allowed him to raise about two thousand objects, dating from the mid-nineteenth century until the first half of the twentieth century.
-In 1948 the entire collection was constrained by the prosecutor as "exceptionally complex artistic and historical interest" and later purchased in 1954 by the Region of Sardinia.
-The collection comprises a total of 731 textile pieces, a group of tools, furniture or works of carving and jewelry in 1266 that make it unique and priceless.
+The Ethnographic Museum - Luigi Cocco collection is located in the historic center of the city of Cagliari.
+The Museum is a collection of Sardinian works of art and crafts.
+The Museum was named after Luigi Cocco magistrate who during his life has collected a large nucleus of works of art of the Sardinian tradition and craftsmanship.
+Cocco started his collection in the hometown of Villasor and then moved throughout the island.
+This activity allowed him to collect about two thousand objects, dating from the mid-nineteenth century to the first half of the twentieth century.
+In 1948 the entire collection was bound by the ministry as a "complex of exceptional artistic and historical interest" and subsequently purchased in 1954 by the Sardinia Region.
+The collection consists of a total of 731 textile pieces, a group of tools, furniture or carving works and 1266 jewels that make it unique and of inestimable value.